 Exact start and end dates to be mutually determined.

-Prospective interns should send a résumé and cover letter by March 19th to Stepan Atamian: email@example.com.
+Prospective interns should send a résumé and cover letter to Julian Vleeschhouwer at email@example.com.

 The Company welcomes and values the benefits of diversity in its workforce and aims to ensure that its staff achieve, as far as is possible, their full potential and that all employment decisions are taken without reference to irrelevant or discriminatory criteria.